 Digestive Issues / Candida / Yeast

 A high level of copper can impair digestion and bowel motility resulting in gas and bloating.
 Furthermore, copper is a natural fungicide.
 When the copper level becomes too high it becomes bio-unavailable (creating a deficiency condition), and with this deficiency in bio-available copper, yeast and candida are allowed to flourish.
 Meanwhile copper lowers zinc.
 When zinc is low, digestive enzyme, HCL, and bile production become impaired.
 Deficiency of zinc also increases the permeability of the gut lining, potentially opening the door to leaky gut.
-When protein synthesis is low (a result of low phosphorus), digestion is further impaired.
 Low potassium will also lead to reduced HCL secretion, further impairing digestion, mineral absorption, digestive enzyme production, and ultimately creating a breeding ground for pathogens.

 Emotional Apathy & Relationship Withdrawal

 As explained by Dr Eck in the 1985 book 'Energy', adrenal exhaustion (low sodium and potassium) creates a tendency for a person to withdraw from romantic relationships.
 Physiologically, sex and romance are forced to be put on hold for the survival of the body.
 The person may seek out new partnerships, careers, and life changes during this time as doing so is a way to 'stimulate' their otherwise depleted body.
 If burnout is paired with a current stressful event or a past traumatic experience, a calcium shell is likely to form.
 This high level of calcium (which copper toxicity contributes to) effectively blocks emotions and deadens feelings as a means of protecting the body/mind from stress overwhelm).
-A lot of relationships fall victim to this powerful mineral imbalance, causing one partner to withdraw as they no longer feel for their partner, believing the relationship to be the problem rather than an underlying mineral imbalance.
 The low Na/K reflecting exhaustion can also create a high suppression of emotion, even though the individual may not acknowledge it.
 The same is also true with high levels of copper toxicity which can create the numbing calcium shell effect while also reducing zinc and in turn lowering NGF which is directly related to the intensity of romantic feelings.

-Though we're 'taught' to take a TUMS or antacid for relief, the cause is actually a deficiency of stomach acid which impairs the ability to properly digest food.
+Though we're 'taught' to take a TUMS or antacid for relief, the cause is usually a deficiency of stomach acid which impairs the ability to properly digest food.
 The antacid offers short term relief at the cost of making the condition worse long term.
-Sodium, potassium and zinc levels provide great indicators of stomach acid production, and with heartburn, a deficiency of these levels can be expected.
+Sodium, potassium and zinc levels provide great indicators of stomach acid production.
+With heartburn, a deficiency of these levels can usually be expected.

 Excess levels of toxic metals such as cadmium, mercury, and lead, along with accumulations of copper, iron, or manganese are often seen in children with hyperactivity.